public-rant/public-rant/src/panoptical/NOTES.md

 Since we are using python, we can hook into the python/mojo ML ecosystem.

+The tests run `calcurse-caldav.py` to fetch/sync content/tasks, optimises your schedule python libraries, and evaluates the output with TruLens.

 The CI/CD extension should respond to webhooks according to rules you will need to define.
 E.g., if the body of a comment matches certain criteria.

 ```json